hoanglehtn/FoCheck/README.md

-# FoCheckapp
+# FoCheck
-FoCheck app BE
+FoCheck app BE for Tiki Tini App